max-geller/max-geller/README.md

 My name is Max Geller, and I'm passionate about building bridges between construction and code.

 As an Electrical Preconstruction Manager in the construction industry, I harness the power of software development to enhance project cost estimation and the analysis of historical construction cost data.
+I'm always excited to learn and collaborate.
+My GitHub is a showcase of my passion for coding and its potential to revolutionize the modern, data-driven construction landscape.

 <details>
 <summary>